tomeshnet/tomesh.101/workshops/20210408-who-owns-the-internet/who-owns-the-internet.md

 This chart shows how the past decade saw the rise of facebook

 as a referral source for news.
 This means that more people are reaching content through it.

+A near duopoly between Facebook and Google for Online Advertising.

+Online advertising is driving down other forms of advertising and ad revenues for independent publishing such as smalll local news publishers

 ---
 ## Referral source of traffic to top web publishers